-Melanie James is 2016 Head of School of Design, Communication and Information Technology, a communication scholar and consultant, and a creative writer.
+Melanie James is a communication scholar and consultant, and a creative writer.
 She is currently involved in three distinct research projects that respectively involve the application of Positioning Theory in communication, agile management approaches in communication, and, digital disruption in in higher education: creative and cultural industries.
 She was a keynote speaker at the inaugural Positioning Theory Research Symposium Belgium in 2015 and is on the organising and scientific committees for the second Positioning Theory Research Symposium scheduled to be held at Oxford University in July 2017, where she will also deliver a keynote address.

 Recent journal articles have appeared in Quarterly Review of Film and Video (2016), “A Uses and Gratifications Study Into the Motivations of Legal and Illegal Film Consumption ” (co-authored with Henkel and Croce); in Public Relations Review (2016) “Talking back: Reflecting on feminism, public relations and research” (co-authored with Fitch and Motion), and, in Media International Australia (2015) “Situating a new voice in public relations: The application of positioning theory to research and practice”.
 Her sole-authored academic book (Routledge, 2014), Positioning Theory and Strategic Communications: A new approach to public relations research and practice, has been well reviewed.